 But before that, all natural materials can have a long life.
 And in the right hands, even food waste can become a beautiful homeware piece!!

 Earlier this summer, Ellen MacArthur Foundation (opened in a new window/tab) (the pioneer of circular economy) has called on designers and architects to join the circular design challenge and "re-design the world".
 And to support the task, it has created the Circular Design Guide (opened in a new window/tab), which provides practical help to start embracing the principles of circular economy in design work.

 Designers and companies are experimenting with the principles of circular design in all industries, from fashion, to food, to interiors.
 In particular, a lot is happening in the field of interior design!

-A pioneering example comes from Rype Office, a London-based company that sells office furniture and offers three purchasing options:
+A pioneering example comes from Rype Office (opened in a new window/tab), a London-based company that sells office furniture and offers three purchasing options:

 - New: brand new furniture that can be leased for a monthly fee or bought with the option of a buy-back program.